gaoharimran29-glitch/K3sandtraefik/README.md

-# Hosting a Website on AWS EC2 with K3S and traefik
+# Hosting a Website on AWS EC2 with K3S and traefik and then making it secure with let's encrypt

 ## Steps to Deploy